 When the aviation accident involves a commercial airline, cases may be resolved in multi-district litigations or class actions.
 Cases may become complicated if the commercial airline is internationally based, and having an experienced attorney is key to resolving the complex legal matters inherent in these types of cases.
 Those injured in plane crashes involving private planes also need a lawyer to help them identify all possible defendants and to build a strong claim for compensation.

-The Boston aviation accident lawyers at the Law Offices of Jeffrey S. Glassman are here to help accident victims injured in any type of commercial or private plane crash.
+The Boston aviation accident lawyers at Jeffrey Glassman Injury Lawyers are here to help accident victims injured in any type of commercial or private plane crash.
 Give us a call or contact us online today to schedule a free no obligation consultation and learn how we can help you.